 Glacier tax assistance is only available to students registered with Glacier.
 Therefore, students who are not registered with Glacier but work on/off-campus may have to secure assistance for filing taxes.
 OISS provides general tax information and tax forms, but the OISS staff are not tax specialists.
 Therefore, we do not advise on taxes.

-Additional Resources can be accessed at Sprintax Tax Prep Resource
+Tax resources can be accessed at Sprintax Tax Prep Resource

 Important: File Your Taxes